 the shell.

-If no disks were detected or if you prefer not to use them you can mount the
+If no disks were detected or if you prefer not to use any you can mount the

-system in memory to use a virtual disk with memory format
+system in memory and use a virtual disk with memory format

 before install